IN THIS SECTION:

 “But the beauty that this crucifix reveals is not only that of a perfect man who dies with holy resignation, but that of the Chosen One among the chosen.
 His head is most beautiful, the expression of his eyes, almost closed, is melancholic and sweet at the same time; the half-open mouth announces the last effort of nature in separating the soul from the body”.

-On the left side of the altarpiece we can contemplate the image of the Virgen del Socorro.
-Splendid carving of the Virgin Mary, a sorrowful carving whose authorship is also attributed to Juan de Mesa y Velasco and executed between 1618 and 1620.
+On the left side of the altarpiece, we find the image of Nuestra Señora del Socorro.
+This is a magnificent carving of the Virgen Maria, also attributed to Juan de Mesa y Velasco and executed between 1618 and 1620.

-A magnificent carving of Saint John the Evangelist, work of the sculptor Antonio Castillo Lastrucci and made in 1935, and the splendid image of Saint Joseph with the child Jesus in his arms, a late 18th century carving attributed to the sculptor Pedro Roldán or, in any case, to his closest circle, complete the ensemble.
+Completing the ensemble is a splendid carving of San Juan Evangelista, the work of sculptor Antonio Castillo Lastrucci in 1935, and the exquisite image of Saint Joseph holding the Child Jesus in his arms.
+The latter is a late 18th-century carving attributed to the sculptor Pedro Roldán or, at the very least, to his closest circle.

 Altarpiece of Santa Ana